M66B/FairEmail/FAQ.md

 Calendar and contact management can better be done by a separate, specialized app.
 Note that FairEmail is a specialized email app, not an office suite.

+Also, I prefer to do a few things very well, instead of many things only half.
+Moreover, from a security perspective, it is not a good idea to grant many permissions to a single app.

 You are advised to use the excellent, open source [DAVx⁵](https://f-droid.org/packages/at.bitfire.davdroid/) app to synchronize/manage your calendars/contacts.

 Most providers support exporting your contacts.